Brussels in 1 Day: a guidebook for getting the most out of your visit

 - It houses an organ with more than 4,000 pipes.

-- Former residence of the remains of Saint Gúdula.
+- Former resting place of the remains of Saint Gudula.

-After a bit of history, it's time for some glamour.
-These 19th-century shopping arcades, with their glassed-in roofs and chic boutiques, are a must-see, if only to admire their Parisian flair.
+After a bit of history, it’s time for some glamour.
+These 19th-century shopping arcades, with their glass-roofed atrium and elegant boutiques, are a must-see, if only to admire their Parisian style.

-- You can get there easily if you book the Brussels sightseeing bus.
+- You can get there easily by booking the Brussels sightseeing bus.

 Discover the best breweries in Brussels

-You can't leave without tasting a good Belgian beer.
-Brussels is full of bars and breweries with history, but you can also join a tasting or tour to live the experience to the fullest.
+You can’t leave without trying a good Belgian beer.
+Brussels is full of historic bars and breweries, but you can also join a tasting or tour to make the most of the experience.

-- Recommended visit: Delirium, with Guinness record for variety of beers.
+- Recommended visit: Delirium, holder of the Guinness World Record for the widest variety of beers.

 - Another option: the best breweries in Brussels.

-The typical dessert par excellence is the Belgian waffle.
-The most traditional are those of Liège, with sprinkled sugar.
-If you want to go further, participate in a waffle workshop in Brussels.
+The quintessential traditional dessert is the Belgian waffle.
+The most traditional ones are from Liège, sprinkled with sugar.
+If you want to take it a step further, sign up for a waffle-making workshop in Brussels.

-- If you prefer chocolate, you can participate in some of the best chocolate tastings in Brussels such as the Chocolate Workshop, the Chocolate Making Class or the Chocolate Tour and Workshop
+- If you prefer chocolate, you can take part in one of the best chocolate tastings in Brussels, such as the Chocolate Workshop, the Chocolate-Making Class, or the Chocolate Tour and Workshop.

-One of the most famous sculptures in Brussels is this bronze piss boy, a symbol of irreverence and local humor.
-You will always see him in a different costume.
+One of Brussels’ most famous sculptures is this bronze statue of a peeing boy, a symbol of local irreverence and humor.
+You’ll always see him dressed in a different costume.

 - Statue from 1619, stolen and replaced.

-- It has a museum: Manneken Pis Costume Museum.
+- It has its own museum: the Manneken Pis Costume Museum.

-- Other related characters: Jeanneke Pis and Zinneke Pis.
+- Other related figures: Jeanneke Pis and Zinneke Pis.

-- Included in many tours like this one: book the tour of the capital of Belgium.
+- Included in many tours like this one: book a tour of Belgium’s capital.

-Continue to the Church of Notre Dame Du Sablon
+Continue on to the Church of Notre Dame du Sablon

-In the upper part of the city, this Gothic church surprises with its elegance.
-Its interior houses eleven monumental works of 15 meters high and an interesting pulpit.
+Located in the upper part of the city, this Gothic church impresses with its elegance.
+Its interior houses eleven monumental works standing 15 meters tall and an interesting pulpit.

 - Free admission.

-- The image of the virgin was brought by celestial order.
+- The image of the Virgin Mary was brought here by divine command.

-- Very close to other must-see attractions in the center of Brussels.
+- Very close to other must-see attractions in downtown Brussels.

 Take a break at Place du Grand Sablon and Place du Petit Sablon

 These squares are perfect for relaxing.
-You will find cafes, antiques and galleries among quiet and elegant streets.
+You’ll find cafés, antique shops, and galleries nestled among quiet, elegant streets.

-- Place du Petit Sablon has 48 statues representing ancient crafts.
+- Place du Petit Sablon features 48 statues depicting traditional trades.

 Discover the Palace of Justice

-One of the most imposing buildings in the city, with more than 26,000 m² of floor space, it stands out both for its history and its panoramic views over Brussels.
+One of the city’s most imposing buildings, with a floor area of over 26,000 m², it stands out both for its history and for its panoramic views of Brussels.

-- It can be accessed from the upper part of the city.
+- Access it from the upper part of the city.

 - More information on its official website: Palace of Justice.

-End your tour with a visit to the European Parliament visitor center, ideal if you are a history and politics lover.
+End your tour by visiting the European Parliament’s visitor center—perfect if you’re a history and politics buff.
 The visit includes a free multimedia guide and interactive exhibits.

 - Free admission.